lucaspcamargo/troublob/README.md

 ## Building

-Should not be different to build than any other SGDK project.
-After [installing the toolchain](https://github.com/Stephane-D/SGDK/wiki/SGDK-Installation), check the [usage documentation](https://github.com/Stephane-D/SGDK/wiki/SGDK-Usage).
+~~Should not be different to build than any other SGDK project.~~ **(Curretly needs a patched version of rescomp for reading object dimensions, will submit a PR at some point.)** After [installing the toolchain](https://github.com/Stephane-D/SGDK/wiki/SGDK-Installation), check the [usage documentation](https://github.com/Stephane-D/SGDK/wiki/SGDK-Usage).